compose-jindong/jindong/README.md

 **Jindong (진동)** is the Korean word for "vibration".
 We chose this name to reflect the library's core purpose, as it's a familiar term for the Korean creators of this library.

-Jindong provides a declarative DSL for haptic feedback in Kotlin Multiplatform applications.
-Built on Compose Runtime, it lets you define complex haptic patterns with a simple, intuitive API that works across Android and iOS.
+Jindong provides a declarative DSL for haptic feedback in Compose Multiplatform applications(supports Android and iOS).
+Built on Compose Runtime, it lets you define complex haptic patterns with a simple, intuitive API.

 ```kotlin
 Jindong(trigger) {